-- firstly, changes to the list of events that are notifiable, and
+- changes to the current list of notifiable events, and

 Changes to existing notifiable events

-The two new notifiable events contained in the draft regulations are a decision in principle by an employer with a DB scheme:
+The draft regulations contain two new notifiable events; namely, a “decision in principle” by an employer with a DB scheme:

 - to sell a material part of its business or assets, or

-- to grant or extend a relevant security over its assets, where the grant or extension would result in the secured creditor being ranked above the scheme in the order of priority for debt recovery.
+- to grant or extend a relevant security over its assets, where this would result in the secured creditor being ranked above the scheme in the debt priority order.

 Sale of a material part of a business or assets

-Where more than one transaction takes place within a 12 month period, the impact of previous transactions will need to be taken into account in assessing whether the 25% threshold is exceeded.
-While the policy intention is the early notification of potential reduction in covenant support, the proposal does not cover all material reductions in such support – for example, a return of capital to shareholders would not be caught by this new notification requirement.
+Where more than one transaction takes place within a 12 month period, the impact of previous transactions will need to be taken into account (and aggregated) in assessing whether the 25% threshold is exceeded.

 Granting or extending relevant security

-“Relevant security” will include both fixed and floating charges over assets of the employer or wider employer group, and all-asset floating charges which give the charge-holder the right to appoint an administrator.
-It specifically excludes the refinancing of an existing debt (except where this entails the granting of the types of security referred to above), security for chattels or financing for company vehicles.
+However, it does not include the refinancing of an existing debt (except where this entails the granting of the types of security referred to above), security for chattels or financing for company vehicles.

-As well as introducing new notifiable events at the outset of a material corporate transaction or financing arrangement, the draft regulations will also introduce additional notification obligations which will apply as the negotiations unfold.
-In particular, employers will be required to notify the Regulator and their DB scheme’s trustees when “the main terms have been proposed” in relation to:
+As well as introducing new notifiable events at the outset of a material corporate transaction or security arrangement, the draft regulations will also introduce additional notification obligations which will apply as negotiations unfold.
+In particular, DB sponsors (and “connected” and “associated” persons) will be required to notify the Regulator and their DB scheme’s trustees when the “main terms” have been “proposed“ in relation to:

-- an intended sale of a material proportion of an employer’s business or assets
+- an intended sale of a material proportion of a DB sponsor’s business or assets

-- the intended granting or extending of relevant security by an employer over its assets which would result in the secured creditor outranking the pensions creditor, and
+- the intended granting or extending of relevant security by a DB sponsor over its assets which would result in the secured creditor outranking the DB scheme, and

-- the intended relinquishing of control of the employer by a controlling company (or the relinquishment itself where this occurs without a decision to do so having been taken).
+- the intended relinquishing of control of a DB sponsor by a controlling company (or the relinquishment itself where this occurs without a decision to do so having been taken).

 Once again, it is unclear when the “main terms” will be deemed to have been agreed in the context of a relevant transaction.
 Although the Regulator’s guidance may shed some light on this any uncertainty will cause concern among DB sponsors and related group companies, directors, lenders and other related parties given the penalties that can be imposed where there is a failure to notify.